Edward O'Hare: Non-combat duty

 An anecdote about O'Hare, serving as an instructor on Hawaii mid-1942:

-On March 2, 1943, O'Hare met Rita and hugged his one-month-old daughter, Kathleen, for the first time.
+On March 2, 1943, O'Hare met Rita in San Diego, California and hugged his one-month-old daughter, Kathleen, for the first time.
 His family resided in Coronado at 549 Orange Avenue, near North Island NAS.
 At the end of March 1943, O'Hare made Ensign Alexander Vraciu, a young Naval Reservist just out of flight school, his wingman.
-On July 15, 1943, VF-3 swapped designations with VF-6 squadron.
+On July 15, VF-3 swapped designations with VF-6 squadron.

 Return to combat

 Equipped with the highly successful follow-on to the Wildcat, the new Grumman F6F-3 Hellcat, two-thirds of VF-6 (twenty-four F6F-3s) under O'Hare's command embarked on August 22, 1943, on the light carrier USS Independence.
-The arrival of the F6Fs with their powerful Pratt & Whitney R-2800 radial engines in late 1943 combined with the deployment of the new Essex-class carriers and the Independence-class carriers immediately gave the U.S. Pacific Fleet air supremacy wherever the Fast Carrier Force operated.
+The arrival of the F6Fs with their powerful Pratt & Whitney R-2800 radial engines in late 1943, combined with the deployment of the new Essex-class carriers and the Independence-class carriers, immediately gave the U.S. Pacific Fleet air supremacy wherever the Fast Carrier Force operated.
 The Hellcat's first combat mission occurred on August 31, 1943, in a strike against Marcus Island.
 The F6F did well against Japanese fighters and proved that with the right tactics and teamwork the Japanese Zero need not be considered a superior enemy.
 VF-6's combat debut on the Independence also went reasonably well.
-For his actions in battles near Marcus Island on August 31, 1943, O'Hare was awarded the Distinguished Flying Cross.
-For his actions in subsequent missions near Wake Island on October 5, 1943, O'Hare was awarded a Gold Star in lieu of a second Distinguished Flying Cross.
+For his actions in battles near Marcus Island on August 31, O'Hare was awarded the Distinguished Flying Cross.
+For his actions in subsequent missions near Wake Island on October 5, O'Hare was awarded a Gold Star in lieu of a second Distinguished Flying Cross.